Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4 (2)

 The capsular hydrostatic pressure is generally ______ than the glomerular hydrostatic pressure; increases incapsular hydrostatic pressure _________ the formation of additional filtrate.

-A. smaller; facilitate
+A. smaller; impede

 B. larger; facilitate

-C. smaller; impede
+C. larger; impede

 Question #2